Kimberley (Western Australia): Climate

 The Kimberley has a tropical monsoon climate.
-The region receives about 90% of its rainfall during the short wet season, from November to April, when cyclones are common (especially around Broome) and the rivers flood.
+The region receives about 90% of its rainfall during the short wet season, from November to April when cyclones are common (especially around Broome) and the rivers flood.
 The annual rainfall is highest in the northwest, where Kalumburu and the Mitchell Plateau average 1270 mm per year, and lowest in the southeast where it is around 520 mm.
 In the dry season, from May to October, south easterly breezes bring sunny days and cool nights.
 Climate change since 1967 has led to large increases of as much as 250 mm per year in annual rainfall over the whole region.
-A recent study suggests Asian pollution may be a key contributory factor to this increased rainfall.
+A 2007 study suggests that Asian pollution may be a key contributory factor to this increased rainfall.
 In 1997 and 2000, the region received especially heavy rains, leading to record flooding of the Fitzroy and other rivers.

 The Kimberley is one of the hottest parts of Australia, with the average annual mean temperature around 27 C, and with mean maximum temperatures almost always above 30 C, even in July.
 The hottest part of the year is November before the rains break, when temperatures frequently reach above 37 C on the coast and well over 40 C inland.
 Mean minimum temperatures in July range from around 12 C in the south to 16 C along the coast, whilst in November and December they are generally around 26 C. Record high temperatures range from around 47 to 48 C, while record lows are around 2 to 3 C, although some parts of the central Kimberly plateau can drop below 0 C during the dry season.

 The Aboriginal people of the Kimberley recognise six traditional seasons based on meteorological events, as well as on observations of flora and fauna.

 Geology

 During the Devonian period, a barrier reef system formed before a subsequent drop in sea levels over the Kimberley.
 This reef system was similar to the Great Barrier Reef and is still visible today in the form of the Napier Range and the Ningbing Range.
 Some of the features are Tunnel Creek, Windjana Gorge and Geikie Gorge.

-This area is also known as the Kimberley Block physiographic province, of which it is part of the larger West Australian Shield division.
+This area is also known as the Kimberley Block physiographic province, which is part of the larger West Australian Shield division.
 This province contains the Wunaamin-Miliwundi Range, Durack Range, Leveque Rise, Browse Depression, and Londonderry Rise physiographic sections.

 Coastline

-In Bureau of Meteorology weather reports the "North Kimberley Coast" is the WA border to Kuri Bay section of the coast, while the "West Kimberley Coast" is from Kuri Bay to Wallal Downs.
-Significant sections of the coastline between Broome and Wyndham have no means of road access, and boat or helicopter are the only means.
-Due to the isolation, a number of tourist operations on the coastline have been called "wilderness" locations.
+According to the Bureau of Meteorology weather reports, the "North Kimberley Coast" is the WA border to the Kuri Bay section of the coast, while the "West Kimberley Coast" is from Kuri Bay to Wallal Downs.
+Significant sections of the coastline between Broome and Wyndham have no means of road access, and boats or helicopters are the only means.
+Due to the isolation, several tourist operations on the coastline have been called "wilderness" locations.